thiduzz/sorting-hat-slack-bot/README.md

 Run: `make` to generate the binary and then `serverless deploy` to deploy

+Run: `yarn build` in the frontend folder and `serverless client deploy` to update the frontend

 Run local lambda by: `serverless invoke local --function groupCreate`

 To generate mocks I am using mockery codegen CLI: